creeble/python-mailing-list/README.md

 in that user's home dir to call the script, e.g.:
 <pre>
 :0
-| /usr/bin/python3 mailing-list.py
+| /usr/bin/python3 mailing-list.py /path/to/listdir
 </pre>

-It uses three configuration files per mailing list:
+It uses three configuration files per mailing list, found in the dir pointed to by the first arg:
 - An _allowed users_ file
 - A _list name_ file
 - A _recipients_ file